AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated their versatility across a broad spectrum of tasks~\cite{NEURIPS2020_1457c0d6}, such as translation~\cite{lu-etal-2024-llamax}, question answering~\cite{10.1162/tacl_a_00276}, and mathematical reasoning~\cite{cobbe2021training}.
-This success has led to the rapid adoption of LLM-based services, which accept users' real-time queries, run LLM inference, and return generated responses.
-During LLM inference, the decoding phase generates output tokens sequentially (i.e., autoregressive decoding), which typically dominates end-to-end request latency.
-Hence LLM inference systems need to meet stringent performance requirements for token generation---often specified as Service-Level Objectives (SLOs)~\cite{234998}.
+Large Language Models (LLMs) have demonstrated remarkable versatility across a broad spectrum of tasks~\cite{NEURIPS2020_1457c0d6}, such as translation~\cite{lu-etal-2024-llamax}, question answering~\cite{10.1162/tacl_a_00276}, and mathematical reasoning~\cite{cobbe2021training}.
+This success has fueled the rapid and widespread adoption of cloud-based LLM services, which enable users to submit real-time queries and receive generated responses via LLM inference.
+The inference process of LLMs typically consists of two main phases: the prefill phase, where the model processes the user’s input prompt and initializes the context, and the decoding phase, where the LLM generates output tokens sequentially.
+The decoding phase generally dominates the end-to-end request latency, particularly for long output sequences.
+Therefore, a critical requirement for LLM services is to guarantee fast and consistent token generation performance, which is often specified as Service-Level Objectives (SLOs) such as a maximum allowable Time Per Output Token (TPOT)~\cite{10.1145/3698038.3698523,10.1145/3472883.3486993}.

-Speculative decoding has recently emerged as an appealing solution for accelerating LLM inference~\cite{pmlr-v202-leviathan23a,chen2023accelerating}.
-It leverages a lightweight draft model to generate multiple draft tokens and then runs the target model (i.e., LLM) to verify them all at once.
-Compared with autoregressive decoding, this approach guarantees the same output results without needing to load LLMs for every token generation, effectively improving GPU utilization and reducing inference latency.
+Speculative decoding has recently emerged as a compelling solution for accelerating LLM inference~\cite{pmlr-v202-leviathan23a,chen2023accelerating}.
+This approach leverages a lightweight draft model to produce multiple candidate tokens, which are then collectively verified by the target LLM.
+By generating and validating multiple tokens at once, speculative decoding produces the same outputs as traditional autoregressive decoding, but greatly reduces the overhead associated with invoking the LLM for each token.
+This efficiency leads to improved GPU utilization, lower inference latency, and higher overall system throughput.